How did Leapfrog elevate Never Events to a national priority?

 - conduct a root-cause analysis of how and why the event occurred,

 - interview patients and families, who are willing and able, to gather evidence for the root cause analysis,

 - inform the patient and family of the action(s) that the hospital will take to prevent future recurrences of similar events based on the findings from the root cause analysis,

 - have a protocol in place to provide support for caregivers involved in never events, and make that protocol known to all caregivers and affiliated clinicians,

 - perform an annual review to ensure compliance with each element of Leapfrog’s Never Events Policy for each Never Event that occurred.

-The hospital must also make a copy of this policy available to patients.
 All hospitals should abide by these basic pillars of respect in treating those affected by a Never Event.
 It is publicly reported as Never Events Management on Leapfrog's Hospital Ratings Results page.